 The intro and outro music was created for Toasted Sister by CW Ayon (Cheyenne) of Las Cruces, New Mexico.
 I specifically asked CW for his contribution because his music reminds me of the time I fell in love with food.
 I would drive around Las Cruces with my sister listening to CW Ayon while looking for new places to eat.
 I was a food writer and photographer there for a few years so CW’s blues became my foodie theme music.
 Check out his website and music.

-Subscribe to the Toasted Sister Podcast on iTunes, Podcast Addict and Stitcher.
+Subscribe to the Toasted Sister Podcast on iTunes, Podcast Addict, Stitcher, SoundCloud and where ever you listen to podcasts.